Sylivanu/Silva-Md/README.md

 <a href="https://github.com/Durable-graphix"><img title="Co Creator" src="https://img.shields.io/badge/CoCreator-Durable-red.svg?style=for-the-badge&logo=github"></a>
 <br>
-WELCOME 😊 TO SILVA MD THE FASTEST BOT MADE BY SILVA+254700143167 WhatsApp MD User Bot
+WELCOME 😊 TO SILVA MD THE FASTEST BOT MADE BY SILVA +254700143167 AND DURABLE +233248716476.
+WhatsApp MD User Bot.
 A simple WhatsApp User bot.

 ## Setup

 1. Deploy on Heroku
-   - Click [PAIR SILVA MD]() and PAIR the code through the "WhatsApp Linked Devices" option in your WhatsApp app.
+   - Click [PAIR SILVA MD]() and PAIR the code through the _``"WhatsApp Linked Devices"``_ option in your WhatsApp app.
    - You will get a session ID in WhatsApp, copy the ID only.
    - If you don't have an account on [Heroku](https://signup.heroku.com/), [create an account now](https://signup.heroku.com/).
    - If you don't have a GitHub account, [sign up](https://github.com/join) now.